Aerial view of Tokyo cityscape with Mount Fuji mountain in background, Tokyo, Japan

 Modern Tokyo

 Morning: Tsukiji Outer Market breakfast (sushi or tamagoyaki).
 Late morning: teamLab Borderless or Planets digital museum.
-Afternoon: Shibuya Crossing, Hachiko statue, shopping.
+Afternoon: Shibuya Crossing, Hachiko statue, Shibuya Sky observation deck.
 Evening: Harajuku Takeshita Street, then Shinjuku—dinner at Memory Lane (Omoide Yokocho), explore Golden Gai bars.

 Traditional Tokyo